squareetlabs/LaravelOpenVidu/README.md

 ```

 ## Configuration
-Add your OpenVidu API key to your `config/services.php` file:
+Add your OpenVidu Server configuration values to your `config/services.php` file:
 ```php
 return [
     ...